jeldikk/responsive-wireframe-grids/README.md

 Just a sample project made from scratch to test if we can use css grids to demonstrate a website wireframe prototypes.
 No thought or effort was put up for SEO or stuff.

 Here is the deployment [link](https://wireframes-demo-grid.web.app)

+#### Please Note:
+After opening the deployment link do not forget to test the responsive behaviour by changing the viewport of your browser( changing the screen sizes of resizing)